heathsc/gemBS/README.md

 ----------
 Changelog:
 ----------
+    1.7 Added Overlapping Bases at Mapping Report
+    1.7 Modified Base Counts Overall, removed Base Counts general and Base Counts Overall 1.7 New Dinucleotide CpGs Report
+        New table dinucleotide stats
+        New plots for Informative Reads and CpGs Methylation levels plots for different types of CpGs Summary Table
+    1.7 New Readme file to inform about report test 1.7 New basic statis table for Variants Report
+    1.7 Removed parameter -r (reference length) parameter for mapping reports command (gemBS bsMap).
     1.6 New CpGs Density plot, include box plos, bar plot and fitting curve 1.6 Change name at CpG report:
         "Heterozygous" for "Alternative CX"